stanlemon/rest-demo-app/web/components/ng-admin/README.md

 A text displayed below the title.
 Like the `title` ng-admin sees it as a template and it can be customized in the same way.

 * `actions(String|Array)`
 Customize the list of actions for this view.
-You can pass a list of button names among 'back', 'list', 'show', create', 'edit', 'delete':
+You can pass a list of button names among 'back', 'list', 'show', create', 'edit', 'delete', 'batch', and 'export':

         editionView.actions(['show', 'list', 'delete']);

     Alternately, if you pass a string, it is compiled just like an Angular template, with access to the current `entry` in the scope.
 This allows to easily add custom actions, or customize the buttons appearance:

         var template = '<show-button entry="entry" entity="entity" size="sm"></show-button>' +
             '<delete-button entry="entry" entity="entity" size="sm"></delete-button>' +
             '<my-custom-directive entry="entry"></my-custom-directive>' +
             '<back-button></back-button>';
         editionView.actions(template);

 * `disable()`
 Disable this view.
 Useful e.g. to hide the panel for one entity in the dashboard, or to disable views that modify data and only let the `listView` enabled